-How to Use Support and Resistance to Trade Indices
+How to Use Support & Resistance to Trade Indices

-In the above previous course trades example we have looked at support & resistance levels that were not broken.
+In the above previous course trades example we have looked at support & resistance levels that weren't broken.
 These levels held because they were strong enough.

-But what happens when these areas are broken, well the levels change one to the other, for example
+But what happens when these areas are broken, well these levels change from one to the other, for example

-- When a support is broken it becomes a resistance
+- When a support level is broken it turns into a resistance

-- When a resistance is broken it becomes a support
+- When a resistance level is broken it turns into a support

-Using charts, the example below show an illustration of what happens when these levels break:
+Using charts, the illustration put on display below shows an example illustration of what happens when these technical levels break:

-In the example explained & shown below, the support that had been tested two times couldn't hold the third time, the sellers were able to push the market price down past this level.
+In the illustration explained & shown below, the support which had been tested two times couldn't hold the third time, the sellers were able to push the price down beyond/past this technical level.

-In the example explained and illustrated below using the chart, the resistance area that had been tested two times could not hold the third time, the bulls were able to push the price up past this level.
+In the example explained & shown below using the chart, the resistance area that had been tested two times could not hold the third time, the bulls were able to push the price upward beyond/past this technical level.

 Traders who had closed their short sell stock trades will now open long trades & place their stop losses just below this level.